i4ki/i3-manager.el/README.md

 copy i3-manager.el to your emacs load path

-and insert the line below to your .emacs or .emacs.d/init.el file:
+and insert the lines below to your .emacs or .emacs.d/init.el file:

     (require 'i3-manager)

     ;; set the keybindings ( *Modify as you want* )

     (global-set-key (kbd "C-c C-3") 'i3-manager-move-to-workspace)
     (global-set-key (kbd "C-c C-n") 'i3-manager-new-workspace)